Santiagonk/Santiagonk/README.md

 I'm a Data Scientist & Machine Learning Engineer, who likes some to works with data and models.
 I really love the Maths and Physics, and apply the statistics and maths models to solve real live projects.

-Also, I work with (Elocuentes Internacional)[http://elocuentes.com/co/curso/curso-oratoria-col/] like assistant teacher public speech and negotiation.
+Also, I work with [Elocuentes Internacional](http://elocuentes.com/co/curso/curso-oratoria-col/) like assistant teacher speech and negotiation.

 I am currently studying at Platzi Master